zarf-dev/proposals/8-show-manifest-and-values/README.md

 Introduce four new commands. `zarf dev show-manifests`, `zarf dev show-values-files`, `zarf package show-manifests`, and `zarf package show-values-files`.
 The `package` commands will run on an already built package, local or remote, while the `dev` commands will take a package directory.
 Before printing the manifest for each chart the name and version of the chart should be printed.

-The help text for `zarf dev show-manifests` will look like below. `zarf dev show-values-files` will include the same flags.
+Below is the intended help text for `zarf dev show-manifests`. `zarf dev show-values-files` will include the same flags.
 ```
 Usage:
   zarf dev show-manifests [ PACKAGE_SOURCE ] [flags]